-- Paint and dogs… Who else can see this mess coming from a mile away??
-To prevent a Doggy-Picasso painted apartment, it would be wise to spread out an old sheet to protect your floors and furniture, or opt for the grassy outdoors.
+- Paint and dogs…who else can see this mess coming from a mile away??
+To avoid your home turning into a puppy Picasso painting, I recommend spreading out an old sheet to protect your floors and furniture.
+Of course, you can always take the painting outside too.

 - Have a bowl filled with a hint of dish soap and warm water ready to wash off those little paws.
-The Martha Stewart paint washed off of Coco’s paw in seconds.
-That made for an easy clean up!
+The Martha Stewart paint washed off of Coco’s paw in seconds, which made for an easy clean up.

-1. Choose the paint color you want your paw print to be.
-I had a hard time deciding, so Coco and I practiced with a few different colors before we landed on black.
-That is what is great about this DIY, the options are endless!
+1. Choose the paint colour you want your paw print art to be.
+I had a hard time deciding, so Coco and I practiced with a few different colours before we landed on black.
+That is what is great about this DIY dog project – the options are endless!

 2. Take the paintbrush and carefully paint your dog’s paw pad.
 If your dog has ticklish paws, you may need an extra set of hands!

-3. Gently press you dogs paw onto the designated paper.
+3. Gently press your dogs paw onto the designated paper.
 Press and hold for a couple of seconds and try to lift the paw straight up to ensure zero smudging.
-Let the paw print dry for a about 10 minutes.
+Let the paw print dry for around 10 minutes.

-4. While that is drying, wash your dogs paw in the soapy water.
+4. While your paw print painting is drying, wash your dogs paw in the soapy water.
 Towel dry any excess water.

 6. Frame and hang!